-For the year ended December 31, 2024, the Company incurred \$17.4 million in capital expenditures, not including \$2.1 million that was allocated to asset retirement obligations.
-This included \$12.0 million towards DCET activities, \$1.5 million towards well reactivations, \$1.3 million towards land and seismic acquisitions, and \$2.6 million towards facilities and equipment.
-Further cash expenditures of \$0.2 million were incurred in relation to the acquisition of Southeast Saskatchewan oil and gas assets in 2024.
+For the three months ended March 31, 2025, the Company incurred \$0.7 million in capital expenditures, not including \$0.2 million that was allocated to asset retirement obligations.
+Capital expenditures consisted of \$0.2 million towards finalization costs of new wells drilled in 2024 including surface infrastructure, \$0.2 million towards land and seismic acquisitions, and \$0.3 million towards facilities and equipment.